awsdocs/amazon-cloudwatch-user-guide/doc_source/GetMetricAutoScalingGroup.md

 1. Select the row for the **DiskWriteBytes** metric and the specific Auto Scaling group, which displays a graph for the metric for the instances in the Auto Scaling group\.
 To change the name of the graph, choose the pencil icon\.
 To change the time range, select one of the predefined values or choose **custom**\.
 ![\[Metrics aggregated across an Auto Scaling group\]](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/images/metric_aggregated_auto_scaling.png)

 1. To change the statistic, choose the **Graphed metrics** tab\.
-Choose the column heading or an individual value, and then choose one of the statistics or predefined percentiles, or specify a custom percentile \(for example, p95\.45\)\.
+Choose the column heading or an individual value and then choose one of the statistics or predefined percentiles, or specify a custom percentile \(for example, **p95\.45**\)\.

 1. To change the period, choose the **Graphed metrics** tab\.
-Choose the column heading or an individual value, and then choose a different value\.
+Choose the column heading or an individual value and then choose a different value\.

 **To get DiskWriteBytes for the instances in an Auto Scaling group using the AWS CLI**
-Use the [get\-metric\-statistics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-statistics.html) command as follows:
+Use the [get\-metric\-statistics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/get-metric-statistics.html) command as follows\.

 ```
 aws cloudwatch get-metric-statistics --namespace AWS/EC2 --metric-name DiskWriteBytes